chevah/geck/content/defects-tech-debt.rst

 =======

-As with any other product, our ideal is to release a product without any known defects and with optimal implementation.
+As with any other product, our ideal is to release a product without any known defects and with optimal implementation and documentation, all this backed by a perfect support process.

+In the same time, we aim to have the perfect development process, with the perfect QA process and the perfect release process.

 While this is a noble goal, achieving it might not be economically feasible.
 That is creating a zero bugs product will result a product which costs more